happycasts/episodes/ideas/wiki.md

+1. SHOW DON'T TELL
+   don't try to explain things to people, screencasts is not for these, slides is.
+Just do your work, talk a bit so people can follow you, do not talk to much.
 1. tutorial series with more than one video for each one
    1. Web basics, before rails
    1. rails from ZEROtoTwitter